Determinant/keytree.py/README.rst

   (recommended).
 If you instead do a normal pip install and use ``keytree.py`` (without ``./`` prefix), it will use the latest deps fetched by pip.
+- You can also load the mnemonic from an existing JSON keystore file (generated by the official AVAX Wallet): ``./keytree.py --from-avax-keystore``.
+- To see all private keys and the mnemonic word, use ``--show-private`` (only use it after you look around and ensure there is no one else looking at your screen).